Search results for

 Robert Triggs / Android Authority

 Besides mobile payments, using NFC tags is a great way to utilize this technology.
 You can use these to automate specific tasks when you tap on them with your smartphone’s NFC chip.
-It’s also possible to use tags to sign into a Wi-Fi network, obtain business information, control smart lights, access a website, and much more.
+It’s possible to use tags to sign into a Wi-Fi network, obtain business information, control smart lights, access a website, and much more.
 You can get creative, too.
-Imagine walking into an office and tapping your phone on an NFC tag at the door.
+Imagine entering an office and tapping your phone on an NFC tag at the door.
 You can set this tag to unlock your smart lock, turn on the lights, activate the AC, turn Wi-Fi on, and start your smart coffee maker.
+Maybe you can even start a music playlist on your smart speaker!

 An NFC tag is an unpowered chip, small and thin enough to be embedded in posters, movie passes, business cards, medication bottles, stickers, wristbands, key fobs, pens, hang tags, and more.
 This means it’s easy to stick them around any business or living area.